nikrazz/blog/readme.md

 npm run check:postcss   # regression check with project-only Node reads
 ```

 Use npm and retain `package-lock.json` and `go.sum` in version control.
-The existing
-npm dependency versions are preserved.
+Compatible
+security fixes are locked; see [the audit review](docs/dependency-audit.md).
 Do not add a Yarn lockfile.
 Generated
 `public/`, `resources/`, `hugo_stats.json` and `node_modules/` remain ignored.
 Tailwind 3 reads Hugo's generated statistics; keep build statistics, cachebusters
 and the deferred production CSS processing enabled.